-NCERT Exemplar for Class 8 Science Chapter 10 Reaching the Age of Adolescence aids you in gaining in-depth knowledge of the topic included in CBSE class 8 syllabus.
+NCERT Exemplar for Class 8 Science Chapter 10 Reaching the Age of Adolescence aids you in gaining in-depth knowledge of the topic included in the CBSE Class 8 syllabus.
 By studying this NCERT exemplar solution you will be able to get a stronghold on the basic topics and will be able to answer the questions in the examination easily.

-Subtopics of Class 8 Science Chapter 10 Solutions for the chapter reaching the Age of Adolescence
+Subtopics of Class 8 Science Chapter 10 Solutions for the Chapter Reaching the Age of Adolescence

 |10.1||Adolescence and Puberty|

 |10.4||Role of Hormones in Initiating Reproductive Function|

 |10.5||Reproductive Phase of Life in Humans|